lgw2/lgw2.github.io/_teaching/csci132-fall-2022/syllabus.md

 ### Java documentation, tutorials, and useful links
 * You can find the official Java documentation [here](https://docs.oracle.com/en/java/javase/11/docs/api/#JavaSE).
-* An organization that I like, Runestone Interactive, makes an interactive textbook just for programmers who are coming from Python to and beginning to learn Java.
+* An organization that I like, Runestone Interactive, makes an interactive textbook for programmers who are coming from Python to and beginning to learn Java.
 Check it out [here](https://runestone.academy/ns/books/published/java4python/index.html#).
 * If you are interested, check out the [MIT Missing Semester of Your CS Education](https://missing.csail.mit.edu/).
 It covers many of the tools you